MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BidStrategy_Portfolio.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Portfolio bid strategies manage bids across campaigns and adjust bids on your behalf.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Portfolio bid strategies - Auto-bidding for performance goals

 > [!NOTE]
 > Not everyone has cross-account portfolio bid strategies yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!

 Portfolio bid strategy is an automated bidding feature that manages bidding across multiple accounts or campaigns that are all working toward the same goal.